 If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.

 Employer and industry links

-We have well established links with professional Artist and Designers who deliver live briefs.
+We have well-established links with professional Artists and Designers who deliver live briefs.